Class: Net::IMAP::SequenceSet

 . -

-#add?: If the given object is not an element in the set, adds it and returns
+#add?: If the given element is not fully included the set, adds it and returns

 self